natural-transformation/sbtix/README.md

 }
 ```

+#### `nix` Extra Attribute

+Source dependencies do not need locking.
+Originally this was implemented by completely ignoring dependencies with `nix` [extra attribute](https://www.scala-sbt.org/1.x/docs/Library-Management.html#Extra+Attributes), but this is not necessary anymore.

+Additionally, `sbtix` will generate a `type = "built";` entry for JARs it finds in the `sbtix-build-inputs.nix` repository, and handle them appropriately during the build.

 ### Authentication

 In order to use a private repository, add your credentials to `coursierCredentials`.
 Note that the key should be the name of the repository, see